 Trekking poles are basically dual walking sticks.
 While a single pole (or stick) will give you some stability, having two gives you a benefit that is greater than the sum of its parts.
 The upper body is enable to share in the work of hiking.
 Let’s look at some of the benefits of trekking poles.

-Reduced Impact on Declining Terrain
+Advantage: Reduced Impact on Declining Terrain

 This is the biggest benefit by far.
-I woke up thinking about this today because we did a pretty good hike yesterday (8 miles, 1,500′ elevation gain), and my knees aren’t screaming this morning.
+I woke up thinking about this today because we did a pretty good hike yesterday (8 miles, 1,500′ elevation gain).
+In spite of that, my knees aren’t screaming this morning.
 In fact, I was able to walk down the stairs, change the laundry, and come back up without too much trouble.
 That’s not typical for me after a hike with that much up and down.
 How do trekking poles take this weight off your knees?
 They do so by recruiting your upper body.
 The trekking poles lead down the hill.
 You load some of your weight onto them before taking the next step.
 This places some of the weight on your arms, and reduces both the weight held on the rear knee, and the weight absorbed by the forward knee.
 It doesn’t sound like it would do much but the difference is massive.

 You may be wondering, “why not just carry one?
 Why do you need both?”
 The answer essentially boils down to symmetry and body mechanics.
 With two poles you can use both your arms to provide a somewhat stable platform that can absorb massively more weight than one, ill-balanced pole alone.
 While you can walk with one if you want, you’ll want two to get the reduced impact and improved mobility.
 Trekking poles also provide a slight benefit on uphill terrain, though probably not as much.
 Using trekking poles can help in “pulling” yourself up a hill.
 This can reduce fatigue by – again – getting your upper body involved in the hike.